dfrappart/dfrappart.github.io/_posts/2021-10-27-Levering_Logic_apps_to_do_ops_stuff_on_AKS_part1.markdown

 ![Illustration 3](/assets/aksops03.png)

-Since i have other connection existing it points to an existing one but let's try another one.
+Since I have other connection existing it points to an existing one but let's try another one.
-For that, first we will save our logic app and then navigate in the identity section.
+For that, first we will save our Logic App and then navigate in the identity section.

 ![Illustration 4](/assets/aksops04.png)